-No garden is complete without a birdbath.
+No garden is complete without a bird bath and bird feeders.
 No stroll through nature is perfect until you can hear birdsong wafting through the air.
 Birds play a vital part in our ecosystem, and it’s a joy to have them on our property.
 That is unless you have a cat.
-In that case, you should probably avoid a birdbath altogether!
+In that case, you should probably avoid a bird bath altogether!
 If you’re in the market for this sort of garden feature, you may want to consider some of the following suggestions.
-In addition, we have searched far and wide for the best birdbaths in 2021, all of which will complement your home garden set-up.
+In addition, we have searched far and wide for the top-rated bird baths in 2022, all of which will complement your home garden set-up.

 Want to know more?
 Check out the rest of the article below!